ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/deploy-simple.md

 (But if you're using these more advanced Laravel features you probably already know what your doing!)

-You might also want to throw in an `npm audit fix` after installing Node.js dependencies (to try to fix vulnerabilities in Node.js packages), but that depends on your personal preference.

 {{< /details >}}

 At this the `post-receive` hook should successfully take care of updating and redeploying your app everytime you push a new version to your server-side Git repo.